Basta't Kasama Kita (film)

 Basta't Kasama Kita (lit. '"As Long As I'm with You"') is a 1995 Philippine romantic comedy-drama film directed by Rory B. Quintos on her feature film directorial debut.
-Starring Aga Muhlach and Puerto Rican actress and Miss Universe 1993, Dayanara Torres.
-The plot is similar to that of the 1953 film Roman Holiday, which starred Audrey Hepburn and Gregory Peck.
-In a 2017 retrospective by CNN Philippines, Basta't Kasama Kita was selected as one of the best romantic-comedy films in the last 25 years.
+The film stars Aga Muhlach and Puerto Rican actress and Miss Universe 1993, Dayanara Torres.
+The plot is similar to that of the 1953 film Roman Holiday, which was directed by William Wyler and starred Audrey Hepburn and Gregory Peck.

+The film was produced and released by Star Cinema on February 1, 1995.
+Basta't Kasama Kita became a box office success and in the later years, the film was selected as one of the best romantic-comedy films in the last 25 years, according to a retrospective by CNN Philippines in 2017.

 The film was digitally restored and remastered by the ABS-CBN Film Archives and Central Digital Lab.

 Synopsis

-The film follows Marinella (Torres), a European royalty who longs for an independent life by plotting a royal visit to the Philippines and then escape her security detail.
-In the Philippines she accidentally meets Alex (Muhlach), a jeepney driver who agrees to her plea to work as a housemaid in exchange for food and shelter; the two suddenly fall for each other.
+The film follows Marinella (Torres), a European royalty who longs for an independent life by plotting a royal visit to the Philippines and then to escape her security detail.
+In the Philippines she accidentally meets Alex (Muhlach), a jeepney driver who agrees to her flee to let her work as a housemaid in exchange for food and shelter; the two soon fall for each other, but Marinella's life as a royal threatens to pull them apart.